What is Meditation

 That, however, does not mean that we should not try.

-One of my favorite spiritual inspirators, Papaji, once said:
+My favorite spiritual inspirator, Papaji, once said:

 My whole life, I have wanted to kiss her, but I have never seen Her.